-I really love mornings.
-My morning routine has helped me to love mornings even more because it gives me a good jump start to my day.
-This is another one I have to give credit to Flylady.
-I have had a morning routine for over 20 years and it has been adjusted and tweaked to the different seasons of life the Lord has me in but it has been a constant part of my day for a long time – which means it has become a habit.
+I love mornings.
+My morning routine has helped me to enjoy mornings even more because it gives me a good jump start to my day.
+I have had a morning routine for over 20 years, and it has been adjusted and tweaked to the different seasons of life the Lord has me in, but it has been a constant part of my day for a long time – which means it has become a habit.

-Starting our day strong is important because if the rest of the day doesn’t go as planned, you have accomplished much in these first few moments of the day.
-Most of the items on my list take no longer than 5-10 minutes with the exception of time with the Lord and getting dressed.
+Starting our day strong is important because if the rest of the day doesn't go as planned, you have accomplished much in these first few moments of the day.
+Most of the items on my list take no longer than 5-10 minutes except for time with the Lord and getting dressed.

 Whether you are single, married, young or old a morning routine to fit your lifestyle and day can be a help to get your day started off well and productively.

 I can't tell you how your morning routine should look but will lay mine out as an example and put some links at the end for you to check out and get ideas from.
 Below the items are listed, and after the list, I will expand on each one a little more.

 -Shower and tidy bathroom while in there